cioportfolio/photofinish/docs/index.md

 - OpenCV can add text to an image.
 Can you add times to the photofinish image so you can see how far apart the racers are?
 - Add some interaction.
 Show a marker line on the photofinish and let people move the line (with the mouse or keyboard) and show a more accurate time.
 - It can be a little fiddly to place the camera just right at the finish line.
 Add a setup mode to your programme to help you place the camera at the right point before recording a race.
+- Add some sound so that you can press a button and make a sound to start the race and use the photofinish to get an accurate time.
 - You've already seen how you can insert a hidden message into the photofinish image.
 That was how you read the secret message.
-Can you make your own image and make a device to show it at the finish line and so that it appears in the photofinish image?
+Can you make your own image and make a device to show it at the finish line so that it appears in the photofinish image?